 Dolphins have a streamlined body adapted for fast swimming.
 Unlike fish which swim by moving their heads from side-to-side to swing their tail, they propel themselves by moving their tail in a smooth, up-and-down motion.
 The tail fin is used for propulsion, while the pectoral fins together with the entire tail section provide directional control.
 The dorsal fin, in those species that have one, provides stability while swimming.
 They can swim at a rate of between 5 to 12 kilometres an hour.

-Dolphins have surprisingly good vision in and out of water which is binocular to a certain degree, like a human's.
+These mammals have surprisingly good vision in and out of water which is binocular to a certain degree, like a human's.
 They don't have great colour vision, though; it's comparable to a severely colour-blind person.
 Some behaviours associated with their vision indicate high specialisation of the 2 sides of the brain, which is associated with intelligence.
 For instance, they tend to swim in a counterclockwise direction in tanks.
 Furthermore when presented with new visual stimulation, like new people, they tend to look at them with their right eyes.

 Dolphins are characteristically very social beings and live in long-lasting groups that range in size from a few animals (2-40) called pods, to larger groups of up to several hundred members, known as schools or herds.
 Large groups are often mixed in terms of age and sex, but smaller groups are generally one of 3 types:

 - A nuclear group, comprised of a single adult male and female;

 - A nursery group, consisting of a number of females and young;

 - A bachelor group comprised of adult and younger males.